Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 ## Unnamed Variants
 - Adds Floating Mist Stance to user (all Floating Mist Stances)
 - Adds Iron Fist Stance to user (all Iron Fist Stances)
-- Adds Power Up to target (all Inspiration)
+- Adds Empowerment to target (all Inspiration)
 - Also hits targets with Distracted (all War Cries)
 - Also hits allies with Vigilance (planned)
-- Adds Power Up to random ally if Essence Countering (all Pistols)
+- Adds Empowerment to random ally if Essence Countering (all Pistols)
 - Transfers debuffs to target (all Universal Problem Solvers)